deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_12_0.png)

-> 🔼 The figure illustrates the differences in data preprocessing pipelines for DiT, FiT, and FiTv2, highlighting FiTv2's incorporation of both fixed and flexible resolution images for training.
+> 🔼 Figure 9 shows example images generated by the FiTv2-XL/2 model from text prompts at 256x256 resolution, demonstrating its text-to-image generation capabilities.
 > <details>
 > <summary>read the caption</summary>
-> Fig. 5: Pipeline comparison between (a) DiT, (b) FiT, and (c) FiTv2.
-In FiTv2, we incorporate both fixed-resolution images and the flexible-resolution images into training process.
+> Fig. 9: Selected samples from FiTv2-XL/2 models at resolutions of 256 × 256 on text-to-image generation tasks.
+All the images are sampled with CFG=4.0.
+With only 400K training steps, our model is capable of generating releastic images according to text descriptions.
 > </details>

 ![](figures/figures_12_1.png)

-> 🔼 Figure 1 shows example images generated by FiTv2 at various resolutions and aspect ratios, demonstrating its ability to generate high-quality images across a wide range of resolutions and aspect ratios.
+> 🔼 Figure 1 shows various example images generated by the FiTv2 model at different resolutions and aspect ratios, demonstrating the model's ability to generate high-quality images across a wide range of resolutions.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 1: Selected samples from FiTv2-3B/2 models at resolutions of 256 ×256, 512×512, 768×768, 256×768 and 768×256.
 All the images are sampeld with CFG=4.0.
 FiT is capable of generating images at unrestricted resolutions and aspect ratios.
 FiTv2 pushes the image generation ability of FiT to a new level, capable of generating better and higher-resolution images.